 - Using the wrong word, not pronouncing words correctly, speaking in confusing sentences

 The person may also have symptoms from the disorder that caused dementia.

 An examination of the nervous system (neurologic examination) can show different problems, depending on the cause.

 Tests to diagnose a medical condition causing the dementia may include:

-To rule out certain brain disorders, a head CT scan or head MRI scan is usually done.
+To rule out certain brain disorders, an EEG, head CT scan, or head MRI scan is usually done.